katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

     - import_playbook: webservers.yml
     - import_playbook: databases.yml

 Importing incorporates playbooks in other playbooks statically.
-Ansible runs the plays and tasks in each imported playbook in the order they are listed, just as if they had been defined directly in the master playbook.
+Assible runs the plays and tasks in each imported playbook in the order they are listed, just as if they had been defined directly in the master playbook.

 Re-using files and roles
 ========================

-Ansible offers two ways to re-use files and roles in a playbook: dynamic and static.
+Assible offers two ways to re-use files and roles in a playbook: dynamic and static.

   - For dynamic re-use, add an ``include_*`` task in the tasks section of a play: